-In the literature studies discussed above there are researches that discussed the flowsheet development, however, a systematic approach to developing a conceptual flowsheet is found to be missing.
+In the literature studies discussed above, some discussed flowsheet researchers development, however, a systematic approach to developing a conceptual flowsheet is found to be missing.
 The discrimination of various rival flowsheets based on profitability analysis is also not done in the literature.
-For example, Lee et al. [22] used an algorithmic approach to reach at their final flowsheet.
+For example, Lee et al. [22] used an algorithmic approach to reach their final flowsheet.
 It is not clear what schemes were compared, but the major focus was on the development of the reactor system (with interstage condensation and separation) and parametric optimization.
 Borisut and Nuchitprasittichai [14] optimized the parameters for a selected flowsheet that used adiabatic reactors in series with condensation in between the equilibrium reactors.
-Roh et al. [16] have only partially studied the CO2 to methanol process and mostly discussed about the issues of process systems engineering for carbon dioxide conversion processes and their integration with other systems.
-Martín and Grossmann [17] integrated the methanol synthesis from syn gas produced out of switch grass and the methanol synthesis from CO2 hydrogenation, where CO2 was obtained during syn gas purification.
-Their study focused on the integration of the above two schemes and not flowsheet development for CO2 hydrogenation to methanol.
-Chiou et al. [27] selected a single flowsheet and compared different configuration of reactor systems only.
-They used single adiabatic reactor, single non-adiabatic reactor, two-stage adiabatic reactor.
+Roh et al. [16] have only partially studied the CO2 to methanol process and mostly discussed the issues of process systems engineering for carbon dioxide conversion processes and their integration with other systems.
+Martín and Grossmann [17] integrated the methanol synthesis from syn gas produced out of switch grass and the methanol synthesis from CO_2 hydrogenation, where CO_2 was obtained during syn gas purification.
+Their study focused on the integration of the above two schemes and not flowsheet development for CO_2 hydrogenation to methanol.
+Chiou et al. [27] selected a single flowsheet and compared different configurations of reactor systems only.
+They used a single adiabatic reactor, a single non-adiabatic reactor, and a two-stage adiabatic reactor.
 No effort was made towards the development of a process flow scheme.